Getting Great Performances from Non-Professionals – Part 1: Preparation

 Although our approach is simple and cost-effective, getting credible and persuasive performances from non-professionals is a skill that requires planning, consideration, and strong powers of observation.
 Below are some tips for how we get the most from your in-house talent.
 We present this in a three-part series, covering preparation, filming, and post-production.

-Working with company spokespersons, thought-leaders, and entrepreneurs offers tremendous advantages.
+Finding the your talent inside your company offers tremendous advantages.
 Most importantly, these people know what they’re talking about, and can speak with tremendous authority and expertise about the products and services they create and sell.
 However, while they may do this every day, they are not always accustomed to or comfortable doing it on camera.

 In planning a shoot with a non-professional presenter, make sure you are indeed choosing someone who knows how to speak about the product or service, either because they created it, sell it, or are deeply invested in its success.
 Otherwise, you cannot hope to ensure a persuasive performance.